 Explore design with materials, making and drawing

-A 15 hour short course for IB Years 12-13, (Matthayom 5 and 6), and foundation students to develop their design comprehension as a runway to entering higher education design programs.
-Students will advance their knowledge of what Human Centered Design (HCD) is, and more importantly, what it does–and how it creates to social, cultural and economic value.
+A 50 hour (5-credit) short course for IB Years 12-13, (Matthayom 5 and 6), and foundation students to develop their design comprehension as a runway to entering higher education design programs.
+Students will advance their knowledge of what people centered design is, and more importantly, what it does–and how it creates to social, cultural and economic value.
 All through the discovery of making and doing using materials, processes and drawing.
 At the end of the program you will receive a DSA e-certificate of completion if all the assignments have been accomplished.